-We expect to receive approval to list our common stock on The NASDAQ Global Market.
-If approved, we will need to satisfy the continued listing requirements of NASDAQ for inclusion in the Global Market to maintain such listing, including, among other things, the maintenance of a minimum bid price of \$1.00 per share and shareholders' equity of at least \$10.0 million.
+We have received approval to list our common stock on The NASDAQ Global Select Market.
+As a NASDAQ Global Select Market listed company, we are required to satisfy the continued listing requirements of NASDAQ for inclusion in the Global Select Market to maintain such listing, including, among other things, the maintenance of a minimum closing bid price of \$1.00 per share and shareholders' equity of at least \$10.0 million.
 There can be no assurance that we will be able to maintain compliance with the continued listing requirements or that our common stock will not be delisted from NASDAQ in the future.
 If our common stock is delisted by NASDAQ, we could face significant material adverse consequences, including: